-Full-time and part-time course sequencing is outlined in the following pages for the
+Two-year and three-year course sequencing is outlined in the following pages for the

-1) Master of Science degree in midwifery and 2) Advanced Certificate in midwifery.
+Master of Science degree in midwifery and 2) Advanced Certificate in midwifery.
 Modified programs of study are available and may be individualized based on a student's progress.
-Students who are pursuing the MS Nurse-Midwifery option should meet with the CON as soon as possible and each semester to discuss how the 20 credits taken in the CON can best fit into the programs of study outlined below.
+Students who are pursuing the Adv.
+Certificate midwifery/MS nurse-midwifery option should meet with the CON as soon as possible and each semester to discuss how the 20 credits taken in the CON can best fit into the programs of study outlined below.